 Our Goals for a Public Lewdness Case

 Public lewdness carries with it a stigma that few cases have.
-Although it is a misdemeanor, most people look at this charge as an act of sexual deviance, especially if all their are looking at is a background check where this shows up.
-Our goals for a public lewdness charge is to seek opportunities to resolve the case in a manner that avoid jail time, a conviction, and allows for an expunction or nondisclosure in the future.
+Although it is a misdemeanor, most people look at this charge as an act of sexual deviance.
+Our goals for a public lewdness charge is to seek opportunities to resolve the case in a manner that avoids jail time, a conviction, and allows for an expunction or nondisclosure in the future.
 While this may not always be possible, we want to do everything we can to prevent this charge from adversely affecting you in the future.

 Contact Us Online